arnovb-github/PoshCommence/readme.md

-# Posh Commence CmdLets #
+# Powershell cmdlets for Commence RM #

 ## Overview ##
 A collection of Powershell cmdlets for use with the Commence RM API.
 Requires [Vovin.CmcLibNet](https://www.nuget.org/packages/Vovin.CmcLibNet/).
 You can think of these as convenience methods, since _Vovin.CmcLibNet_ can also be used directly in PowerShell.
+It assumes a single running instance of Commence .

 This is all experimental.